 The newscutting is preserved in a scrap book in Chiswick Local Studies collection and is annotated with the date of 1837.
 A little research by Simon Francis has pinned it down to the Morning Chronicle where it was also advertised on the day before the sale.
 A John Graham seems to have been at the nursery from 1836 until Robert Glendinning took it over in 1843, so it seems odd that the plants should have been sold off so soon after he took over when the nursery was to continue, unless, perhaps, the executors had debts to pay.
 It is possible, however, that having arranged to take over the land, he had to bid separately for the stock on the ground.

-Glendinning was born in Lanark in 1805 and had been working on the estate at Bicton in the West Country in the 1830s; his Practical Hints on the Culture of Pineapples was published in 1839.
-He was therefore already an experienced gardener when he took on the Chiswick Nursery; he re-organised it and installed new hothouses.
+Glendinning was born in Lanark in 1805 and had been working on the estate at Bicton in the West Country in the 1830s.
+He was already an experienced gardener when he took on the Chiswick Nursery.
+He re-organised his Chiswick Nursery and installed new hothouses.
 He was sufficiently confident about its future to issue a long advertisement in The Gardeners’ Chronicle in December 1843 announcing the improvements and seeking business.

 Glendinning’s horticultural interests were wide-ranging.
 He grew heathers and had a high reputation for conifers and fruit trees.
-He was an active member of the Royal Horticultural Society whose gardens were then in Chiswick, about 10 minutes’ walk from his nursery.
+He was an active member of the Horticultural Society of London whose gardens in Chiswick were about 10 minutes’ walk from his nursery.
+His Practical Hints on the Culture of Pineapples was published in 1839 and he donated a copy to the library at the Horticultural Society’s Chiswick gardens where he was commissioned to redesign the arboretum.
 Amongst many articles which he wrote for the Journal of the Horticultural Society was one on transplanting large trees in 1849, and he published The Pinetum, a list of conifers, 10 years later.
 Many other articles followed and he won numerous RHS awards.
 Robert Fortune’s third expedition to China supplied him with imported plants including rhododendrons.

 By the time of his death in 1862 Glendinning had become so firmly established locally that he was one of the Chiswick Improvement Commissioners.
 His wife and sons continued the business for nine years after he died until it was taken over by Henry Ewen, Nurseryman and Florist.
 The 1881 Census lists The Ewen family, and describes Mr Ewen as employing 5 men and 34 boys.
 The 25″ OS map of about 1870 shows the extensive garden grounds but they were to become a building site as Chiswick was absorbed into London’s western suburbs.